 Bowflex Revolution Workout & Exercise Programs

-You can break your workout down as far as you want, but for our purposes, we will use three: legs, core, and upper body.
+You can break your workout up however you want, but it's common to look at legs, core, and upper body.

 For legs, you have the seat and leg press station.
-There are over 20 different leg exercises to use here, plus another dozen that you can use with the Freedom Arms and foot harness.
-Everything from leg curls to ankle lifts can be accomplished with any range of weight needed.
+There are over 20 different leg exercises, plus another dozen that you can use with the Freedom Arms and foot harness.

 The core area can also be worked with the rowing action of the bench, lying leg lifts, crunches, and other bench work, and you can add resistance with the hand or foot harnesses as needed.